Position

 Average Salary: $55,500

 Thrive Skilled Pediatric Care offers Home Health Care Provider jobs with a focus on pediatric care.
 They provide specialized care for children with complex medical needs.
-The company operates in multiple states, including Texas, Florida, and New York.
+They operate in multiple states, such as Texas, Florida, and Arizona.

 Average Salary: $53,000

-Primary Care Nursing Services offers Home Health Care Provider jobs with a focus on comprehensive care.
-They provide a range of services to clients in their homes.
-They operate in several states, including New York, Pennsylvania, and Ohio.
+Primary Care Nursing Services provides Home Health Care Provider jobs with a focus on comprehensive care.
+They offer a range of services to clients in their homes.
+They operate in several states, including New York, Pennsylvania, and New Jersey.

 6. Home Rule LLC

-Home Rule LLC offers Home Health Care Provider jobs with a focus on community-based care.
-They provide essential services to clients in their homes.
-They operate in several states, including Massachusetts, New York, and Pennsylvania.
+Home Rule LLC offers Home Health Care Provider jobs with a commitment to quality care.
+They provide essential home care services to clients.
+They serve areas in the Northeast, including Massachusetts and Rhode Island.

 7. BAYADA Home Health Care

-BAYADA Home Health Care provides Home Health Care Provider jobs with a focus on compassionate care.
-They offer a range of services to clients in their homes.
-They serve areas across the United States, including Pennsylvania, New Jersey, and Maryland.
+BAYADA Home Health Care offers Home Health Care Provider jobs with a focus on compassionate care.
+They provide a wide range of home care services.
+They operate in multiple states, such as Pennsylvania, New Jersey, and Maryland.

 8. Adoration Home Health and Hospice